matrix-org/synapse-email-account-validity/README.md

     additional_resources:
       "/_synapse/client/email_account_validity":
         module: email_account_validity.EmailAccountValidityServlet
-        config:
-          # The maximum amount of time an account can stay valid for without being
-          # renewed.
-          period: 6w
-          # Whether to include a link to click in the emails sent to users.
-If false,
-          # only a renewal token is sent, in which case it is generated so it's simpler,
-          # and the user will need to copy it into a compatible client that will send an
-          # authenticated request to the server.
-          # Defaults to true.
-          send_links: true
 ```

 The syntax for durations is the same as in the rest of Synapse's configuration file.